bhagya-hettige/MedGraph/README.md

 * `vc_batch_size`: batch size of VC bipartite edges
 * `vv_batch_size`: batch size of VV event sequences
 * `K`: number of negative VC edges for negative sampling
+* `alpha`: hyperparameter for structural loss
+* `beta`: hyperparameter for temporal loss
+* `gamma`: hyperparameter for auxiliary task loss
 * `num_epochs`: number of training epochs
 * `learning_rate`: learning rate of the Adam optimizer
+* `time_dis`: if specified MedGraph makes predictions at each time step of the visit sequence, or if not specified MedGraph makes predictions at the last time step of the visit sequence

+If you want to analyse the dataset behaviour using uncertainty modelling:
 * `is_gauss`: if specified MedGraph learns Gaussian embeddings for visits and codes, or if not specified MedGraph produces point vector embeddings
 * `distance`: if we represent visits and codes as Gaussians, we can define either `w2` (2-nd Wasserstein distance) or `kl` (symmetric KL divergence) as the distance measure
-* `time_dis`: if specified MedGraph makes predictions at each time step of the visit sequence, or if not specified MedGraph makes predictions at the last time step of the visit sequence

 ### MedGraph embeddings